deanrussell/deanrussell.github.io/README.md

 # Dean Russell's GA Sumbission

-A fun, responsive profile page &amp; blog for a learning web dev.
+A fun, responsive profile page &amp; (soon-to-be) blog for a learning web dev.

 This site uses Zurb's Foundation &amp; Jekyll, and is hosted on GitHub Pages.
 For a peak, navigate to [this example site](http://dean.cool).